odling/multiselect-with-filter-react/README.md

 **For demonstration purposes, the app is deployed [here](https://multiselect-with-filter-react.vercel.app/).**

 The project is bootstrapped with Create React App.
-Run `npm install` and than `npm start` to test.
+Run `npm install` and then `npm start` to test.

 ## Features